datacarpentry/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 - "Be able to load a tabular dataset using base R functions"
 - "Be able to determine the structure of a data frame including its dimensions and the datatypes of variables"
-- "Be able to retrieve values (index) from a data frame"
+- "Be able to subset/retrieve values from a data frame"
 - "Understand how R may converse data into different modes"
 - "Be able to convert the mode of an object"
 - "Understand that R uses factors to store and manipulate categorical data"
 - "Be able to manipulate a factor, including subsetting and reordering"
 - "Be able to apply an arithmetic function to a data frame"
 - "Be able to coerce the class of an object (including variables in a data frame)"
+- "Be able to import data from Excel"
 - "Be able to save a data frame as a delimited file"
 keypoints:
 - "It is easy to import data into R from tabular formats including Excel.